New coffee grinder? How do you get started?

 If the coffee is bitter, grind coarser (flow time will be shorter).

-Also check out our recipe: espresso .
+Also check out our basic espresso recipe .

 How do I adjust my grinder safely?